node-red/node-red.github.io/docs/getting-started/upgrading.md

     sudo npm cache clean
     sudo npm update -g --unsafe-perm node-red

+To check for outdated nodes that are installed in the user directory you can:

+    cd ~/.node-red
+    npm outdated

+This will print a list of nodes that can be updated.
+To update them you can then run:

+    npm update foo   // to update a node called foo npm update       // to update all nodes

+You will then need to stop and restart Node-RED.

-### Upgrading node.js
+## Upgrading node.js

-If you upgrade node.js, for example from v0.10.x to v4.3.x, it is better to re-install Node-RED as follows:
+If you upgrade node.js, for example from v0.10.x to v4.6.x, it is better to re-install Node-RED as follows:

     sudo npm cache clean
     sudo npm install -g --unsafe-perm node-red

+You will also need to rebuild any nodes that have binary dependancies.
+If you installed them in the recommended `~/.node-red` directory, you can do this by:

+    cd ~/.node-red
+    npm rebuild

+You will then need to stop and restart Node-RED.

 ----

-### Upgrading from before Node-RED 0.10.4
+#### Upgrading from before Node-RED 0.10.4

 In releases prior to 0.10.4, the default behaviour was to write user data into the Node-RED install directory.
 This made upgrading a painful experience.
 The